sparklie3/voting-app/README.md

 User Story: As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)

 User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option.

+/I've setup ability to create a username and password /I've setup ability to check if password is correct /I've setup ability to refresh the page if password is correct